newjersey/navigator.business.nj.gov/content/src/licenses/employment-agency_1.md

 - Applicable fees paid

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }
-- A renewed combined temporary help service and consulting firm (headhunter) registration is valid for one year.
+- A renewed combined temporary help service and consulting firm (headhunter) registration valid for one year.
 It will be sent to your mailing address on file.